HP 49/50 series: HP 50g

-The HP 50g (F2229A) is the latest calculator in the 49/50 series.
+The HP 50g (F2229A) is the latest calculator in the 49/50 series, introduced in 2006.
 The most apparent change is a revised color scheme, returning the unit to a more traditional HP calculator appearance.
 Using black plastic for the entire body, white, orange and yellow are used for function shift keys.
 The back shell is textured more deeply than the 49g+ to provide a more secure grip.

-A blue and white color scheme variant specifically tailored for high-contrast is available as well (NW240AA).
+In 2009/2010, a blue and white color scheme variant (NW240AA) specifically tailored for high-contrast was introduced as well.
+It was also designed to aid color-blind users.
+In 2011/2012, a slightly different blue and white color scheme was introduced.

 The form and size of the calculator shell is identical to the 49g+ series, but four AAA batteries are used as opposed to three in previous models.
-In addition to all the features of the 49g+, the 50g also includes the full equation library found in the HP 48G series (also available for the 49g+ with firmware 2.06 and above), as well as the periodic table library originally available as a plug-in card for the 48S series, as of firmware 2.15/ 2.16 (the latest, as of 2015), and has a 3.3V TTL-level asynchronous serial port in addition to IrDA and USB Mini-B ports of the 49g+.
+In addition to all the features of the 49g+, the 50g also includes the full equation library found in the HP 48G series (also available for the 49g+ with firmware 2.06 and above), as well as the periodic table library originally available as a plug-in card for the 48S series, as of firmware 2.15/ 2.16 (the latest, as of 2015), and has a 3.3 V TTL-level asynchronous serial port in addition to IrDA and USB Mini-B ports of the 49g+.
 Like the 49g+, the range of the infrared port has been limited to about 10 cm (4 inches).
+Like for the 49g+, the firmware is in principle identical to that for the 49G, but gets automatically patched in the course of development.

 The asynchronous serial port is not a true RS-232 port as it uses different voltage levels and a non-standard connector.
 An external converter/adapter is required to interface with RS-232 equipment.

 The keyboard, the most often criticized feature of the 49g+ calculators, uses the new design introduced on the very last 49g+ calculators (hinged keys) to eliminate previous problems.

 A worldwide announcement regarding the availability of this calculator was made by HP in September 2006, and official details were available on the HP calculators webpage.
 The calculator was officially discontinued in 2015.
+It was HP's last calculator to support RPL, later calculators like the HP Prime support RPN only, although in a variant named Advanced RPN.